 The College will charge $37.00 to reorder a degree, certificate or diploma.
 Please contact the Admissions & Registration Office at 735-5531 for details or questions.

 The College will charge $22.00 for the College English and Math placement tests.

 Students may request copies of their academic record (transcript) at the Admissions & Registration Office in the Student Services & Administration Building.
-Transcripts are usually prepared within five working days.
+Transcripts can usually be prepared within five working days.
 The first copy of a student’s transcript costs $15.00.
 Other copies requested at the same time will cost $1.00.
 A same day service request of transcripts costs $30.00.
 No transcript will be issued by the College if the student has an outstanding financial obligation with the College.
 Transcripts will not be faxed or emailed.

 * Subject to increase based on approved fee increase schedule

 Citizens 55 years of age and older are entitled to attend classes offered in the regular schedule of classes at the College without payment of either tuition or fees.
 Citizens claiming exemption from tuition and fees are required to provide proof of their age at registration.

 Payment in full of all current tuition and fees and outstanding obligations is required.
 Payment may be made at the Cashier’s Office or online with the following payment methods:

 Payment Methods Accepted: Cash; Check; VISA, Master Card; and American Express.
 Only VISA, Master Card, and American Express are accepted for online payments.
 To make a payment online, pelase visit our website at mygcc.edu/my courses/myaccount.

 Payment by Check: Make check payable to Guam Community College or GCC.
 Please include student’s name; student ID number; and contact number of check writer.

 Failure to pay full tuition by required due date will result in one or more of the following actions: